hashicorp/consul/website/source/docs/agent/config-entries/service-resolver.html.md

 Service resolvers control which service instances should satisfy Connect upstream discovery requests for a given service name.

+If no resolver config is defined the chain assumes 100% of traffic goes to the healthy instances of the default service in the current datacenter+namespace and discovery terminates.

 ## Sample Config Entries

 Create service subsets based on a version metadata and override the defaults: